 You'll depart from Kigali after breakfast for the long but beautiful drive south to Nyungwe National Park.
 Along the way you'll come to understand why they call Rwanda 'The Land of 1000 Hills'.

-The trip will be broken up with a number of stops, including a visit to the Butare National Museum.
-You'll also pay a visit to Nyanza, where you can visit the former palace of the last Rwandan king as well as the local Arts Museum.
+The trip will be broken up with a number of stops,.
+You'll pay a visit to Nyanza, where you can visit the former palace of the last Rwandan king.
+Further you will make a stop the Butare National Museum.

 After lunch, you'll proceed to Nyungwe, passing through the forest along the way.
 You'll have the chance to see playful primates playing by the road as you travel.

 You'll arrive at your Nyungwe accommodation in time for dinner and a good night's rest.

 You'll rise early for breakfast as you go off in search of Rwanda's enigmatic and endangered chimpanzee population.
 With only four hundred chimpanzees in the country, there's no guarantee you'll see chimps during your day's hike, but your Shadows of Africa guide will do all he can to get you a glimpse of our closest relatives in the animal kingdom.